Maa Danteswari Airport: Development

 The district administration has floated a proposal to set up a new airport for Jagdalpur in Ulnar village of Bastar district.
 This airport is expected to be set up in an area measuring 250 hectares.
 It would have a 1.7 km long and 30 metres wide runway.
-The airport would also boast of a state of the art airport terminal building.
+The airport would reportedly have a state of the art terminal building.
 Since about 92% (229 hectares) of the land required is owned by the government, the land acquisition process is expected to be quick leading to a faster development time for the airport.